-In the third installment of the “Translating Turkish” series, I had the honor of speaking with Dr. Mutlu Konuk Blasing and Randy Blasing, the formidable translators of Nazım Hikmet.
-The Blasings have translated six books of Hikmet's poetry together, and on their own they have a long record of
+I had the honor of speaking with Dr. Mutlu Konuk Blasing and Randy Blasing, the formidable translators of Nazım Hikmet.
+The Blasings have translated six books of Hikmet's poetry together, and on their own they have a long record of contributions to scholarship and poetry.

-In the latest installment of the “Translating Turkish” series, I talk with Amy Spangler, the co-founder of the Turkish literary agency, AnatoliaLit, and a translator of several novels from Turkish to English.
+Amy Spangler is the co-founder of the Turkish literary agency, AnatoliaLit, and a translator of several novels from Turkish to English.
 Amy's latest translation, Noontime in Yenişehir, was published by Milet Publishing last year.

 Despite having read and enjoyed works in translation like Christos Ikonomou's Something Will Happen, You'll See and Burhan Sönmez's İstanbul, İstanbul, I know that the full range of works in translation this year alone is vast (580 books according to Three Percent's 2016 database).